pkorus/neural-imaging/readme.md

 > python3 train_manipulation.py --nip UNet --cam "Nikon D90" --cam "Nikon D7000"
 ```

+The script relies on a single optimization objective with a regularized image fidelity term (see paper [2] for more details).
+It repeats the experiment 10 times for different values of the regularization strength.
 The optimization runs for a fixed number of epochs (1,000 by default) and saves results to the following directory:

 ```
 data/raw/train_manipulation/{camera}/{nip}/lr-{NIP-regularization}/{run number}/